-There is no cumulative maximum for all deductible, coinsura waiver participant. ance or co-payment charges to a There is a cumulative maximum for all deductible, coinsurar waiver participant. nce or co-payment charges to a Specify the cumulative maximum and the time period to which the ma ximum applies: ^ V
+- There is no cumulative maximum for all deductible, coinsurance or co-payment charges to a waiver participant. - O There is a cumulative maximum for all deductible, coinsurance or co-payment charges to a waiver participant.

+cumulative

 I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (5 of 5)